andydandy74/ClockworkForDynamo/README.md

 This repository contains the following:
 - Directory [package_samples](package_samples) contains simple examples for most of the nodes in Clockwork.
 I use them for occasional testing, but they should also help explain how to use each node.
 I have started to migrate all the samples to 0.7.x, but this process is not yet complete.
 If you cannot find a sample for a particular node, have a look at the 0.6.3 samples instead (they are, however, sorted according to their previous packages).
 - Directory [workflow_samples](workflow_samples) contains some sample workflows that I have published online somewhere before.
 I have also started to include some of the examples that I use for teaching Dynamo as well as some material presented at conferences.
-All of these are available for Dynamo 0.7.x (as well as 0.6.3).
+Almost all of these are available for Dynamo 0.7.x (as well as 0.6.3).
 - Directory [nodes](nodes) is the actual repository of the custom nodes that I use for versioning nodes in between publishing package updates to Dynamo's package manager - which means you will sometimes find nodes in here that haven't made it onto the package manager yet.
 - Directory [issues](issues) contains sample files for issues raised on the [Dynamo GitHub site](https://github.com/DynamoDS/Dynamo).